antonio-pedro99/NavigatorX/README.md

 # NavigatorX

-A simple JavaFx plugin to help you navigate among different screens.
+A simple JavaFx library to help you navigate among different screens.